Watkin81/OtuConverter/README.md

 # Osu to Geometry Dash (Otu) Converter
 ## About the Project
-This is the code for a program to convert .osu file's contents into geometry dash triggers to be used in the Otu engine.
+Program to convert .osu file's contents into geometry dash triggers to be used in the Otu engine.